Bored-Programmers/larabreadcrumb/README.md

 }
 ```

-This is helpful when you want to add an accessor conditionally.

 ### Prefixing Breadcrumbs

-By default, breadcrumb doesn't have any prefix.
-If you want to add a prefix to the breadcrumb, you can use the
+By default, breadcrumbs don't have a prefix.
+To add a prefix to the breadcrumbs, use the `BreadcrumbService` class:
-`BreadcrumbService` class like this:

 ```php
 use BoredProgrammers\LaraBreadcrumb\Service\BreadcrumbService;